-All worship is in the Old Tradition based upon the Book of Common Prayer, the English Missal, and the English Hymnal.
+All our worship is in the Old Tradition based upon the Book of Common Prayer, the English Missal, and the English Hymnal.

 About every month we hold a Solemn High Mass on a convenient Saturday, usually at 11:00.
 Please note that residents' parking restrictions are now in force in Meadow Way on Saturdays.
 Do not park there.
 You can still park on-street in Norton Way South.
-Also, the Methodist Chapel there has agreed that we can use its car park as a last resort, but if you do so please leave a notice in the car that you are attending worship at St. Albans.
+Also, the Methodist Chapel there has agreed that we can use its car park as a last resort, but if you do so please leave a notice in the car that you are attending worship at the Liberal Catholic Church of St. Alban.

 The priest in charge is Michael Silver who can best be contacted for further information on 077 541 780 32.
 Please note that he no longer lives at Cloisters Road and the former land line number is accordingly useless.
 The website is maintained by Rev'd Michael Gray